awsdocs/aws-cdk-guide/v2/bootstrapping-customizing.md

    $ cdk bootstrap --show-template > my-bootstrap-template.yaml
    ```

 1. Modify the bootstrap template as needed\.
 Any changes that you make should adhere to the bootstrapping template contract\.
-For more information on the bootstrapping template contract, see [Follow the bootstrap template contract](#bootstrapping-contract)\.
+For more information on the bootstrapping template contract, see [Follow the bootstrap contract](#bootstrapping-contract)\.

    To ensure that your customizations are not accidentally overwritten later by someone running `cdk bootstrap` using the default template, change the default value of the `BootstrapVariant` template parameter\.
 The CDK CLI will only allow overwriting the bootstrap stack with templates that have the same `BootstrapVariant` and an equal or higher version than the template that is currently deployed\.